 Take a selfie as you say “Cheese” at the market

-In the 17th century the cheese market was held all summer.
-In 1916, an average of three hundred tons of cheese was converted .
-The market lasted till after midnight in these days.
-At the market farmers offer their cheese to traders and make deals with traders by clapping hands.
+In the 17th century, the cheese market was held all summer.
+In 1916, an average of three hundred tons of cheese was converted.
+The market lasted till after midnight these days.
+At the market, farmers offer their cheese to traders and make deals with traders by clapping hands.
 Now the market ends at noon.
 The market attracts many people from all over the world.
 Cheese markets are a typical Dutch thing.
-In Holland we keep 1.5 million cows.
+In Holland, we keep 1.5 million cows.
 That means a lot of milk.

 The cheese carriers guilds transport and weigh the cheese in Alkmaar.
 Before the guild goes into action, the square is made ready for the trade.
 Cheese stackers put the cheese in long rows on the square.
 One cheese weighs about 15 kilo’s.
 The stackers load the cheese on berries.
 These are carried by cheese carriers to the scales, where the cheese is weighted.
 Sworn venture masters oversee the process and make sure the weighing slips are complete.
 In the meantime merchants and judges, involved in qualifying the supplied cheese, negotiate the price.
 The haggling between seller and buyer is accompanied by clapping hands while supplier and trader reach an agreement.

-The Alkmaar cheese market takes place in 2015 from April 3 to 4 September 4 every Friday from 10 to 12:30 o’clock.
+The Alkmaar cheese market takes place from April till the beginning of September, every Friday from 10 to 12:30 o’clock.